Gabriel Jesus: Jamie Redknapp says the former Manchester City striker has transformed Arsenal

 "I used to watch Arsenal strikers strolling around, playing tippy-tappy football.
 Jesus is in and around it, he wants to get hurt, he makes challenges, he's been fantastic for this club.
 The standards he sets, not just in matches but in training, gives the right example for everybody to follow.

-"He's always been a good player.
-We admired him at Manchester City, but you never felt he was the No 9.
-You always felt it was [Sergio] Aguero or whoever it may be, he was a player they turned to if they had injuries or played him off the left or right.
+"He's always been a good player, we admired him at Manchester City, but you never felt he was the number nine.
+You always felt it was (Sergio) Aguero or whoever it may be, he was a player they turned to if they had injuries or played him off the left or right.
 Here, he is the focal point of the team and he is doing things that are just magnificent."

 Jesus, 25, has looked a steal ever since sealing a £45m move to Arsenal this summer.
-Mikel Arteta handed him the No 9 shirt, backing him to the lead the frontline - and Jesus has embraced the challenge.
+Mikel Arteta handed him the number nine shirt, backing him to the lead the frontline - and Jesus has embraced the challenge.

 "I think he's hungry enough to carry this form on and he's got the players around him to do exactly that," said former Arsenal striker and Sky Sports expert Alan Smith.

-"With some players the shirt will wear heavy but with others, like Jesus, he's been given the No 9 and with that comes expectations, but he's relishing the responsibility.
+"With some players the shirt will wear heavy but with others, like Jesus, he's been given the number nine and with that comes expectations, but he's relishing the responsibility.
 He knows he's first choice and that gives you confidence.
 It's such a different role from Manchester City and he's been regarded in such a different way."

 This time last year, some Arsenal fans were calling for Arteta to be axed with their team sitting bottom of the Premier League having lost their first three matches.